VAT in UAE : 5% Rate, Registration Threshold, Exemptions & Filing Rules

 • Local passenger transport services

-How VAT is Calculated in the UAE with Examples
+How is VAT Calculated in the UAE?
+(With Example)

 What are VAT Compliance and Obligations in UAE